rkr / data-diff

 .

-is not present in the result-set.
-This is because the schema already normalized the decimal-precision of the column price
+is absent from the result set.
+This is because the schema has normalized the decimal precision of the price

-You can also access the data divided in keys and values as defined in each schema.
-This is helpful if you want to build SQL-Statements from the schema.
-You can treat the keys as the WHERE
+Additionally, you can access the data divided into keys and values as defined in each schema.
+This is useful for constructing SQL statements, where keys can be used as WHERE

 print_r($row->getLocal()->getKeyData());